RebornBeat/NanoFlowSIM/README.md

     Incorporates patient-specific genetic and proteomic data to enhance targeting accuracy.
     Utilizes back-testing to dynamically refine simulations and improve efficacy.
     Models nanoparticle activation in specific environments, ensuring precise therapy delivery.

+## Why Multi-Layered and Combination-Driven?

+    Precision Treatment: Patient-specific data drives the simulation, ensuring therapies are tailored to unique genetic and physiological profiles.
+    Adaptive Iteration: The system continuously learns and adapts, improving predictions with each validation step.
+    Holistic Modeling: By considering molecular, cellular, and systemic interactions, NanoFlowSIM provides a comprehensive simulation of therapeutic dynamics.
+    Combination Optimization: Testing all plausible combinations ensures no viable therapeutic strategy is overlooked.

 ## Advanced Features